The Weakly Special Conjecture contradicts orbifold Mordell, and hence the abc conjecture: Introduction

-\begin{definition} A smooth projective variety $X$ over $k$ is \emph{special} if $X_{\overline{k}}$ has no fibrations of general type.
-A proper variety $X$ over $k$ is \emph{special} if some (hence any) smooth projective model $X'$ of $X$ is special. \end{definition}
+\begin{definition} A smooth proper variety $X$ over $k$ is \emph{special} if $X_{\overline{k}}$ has no fibrations of general type onto a positive-dimensional smooth proper variety.
+A proper variety $X$ over $k$ is \emph{special} if some (hence any) smooth proper model $X'$ of $X$ is special. \end{definition}

 The following conjecture (see \cite[Conjecture~9.20]{Ca04}) replaces the hypothesis of ``being weakly special'' in Conjecture \ref{conj} to ``being special''; note that the term weakly special was introduced in \cite{Ca05} precisely to stress the difference between the two notions.